mkp101-sys/india_climate_data_science/README.md

 ---
 ## ✨ Why This Repository?

 This project converts research questions into measurable results.
-It produces validated datasets, statistical evidence, interpretable climate modes, benchmarked models, forecast tables, diagnostics, and publication-ready figures—making it suitable for a professional portfolio, thesis appendix, or reproducible research repository.
+It produces validated datasets, statistical evidence, interpretable climate modes, benchmarked models, forecast tables, diagnostics, and publication ready figures making it suitable for a professional portfolio, thesis appendix, or reproducible research repository.
 ---

 ## 🎯 Research Objectives

-1. Quantify long-term trends in India temperature and monsoon rainfall (1950–2022) using Mann-Kendall tests and Sen's slope estimator.
+1. Quantify long term trends in India temperature and monsoon rainfall (1950–2022) using Mann Kendall tests and Sen's slope estimator.
 2. Decompose the multivariate climate system using PCA to identify dominant modes of variability.
-3. Cluster years into distinct climate regimes using K-Means and Agglomerative Clustering.
+3. Cluster years into distinct climate regimes using K Means and Agglomerative Clustering.
 4. Build and evaluate ML regression models (Ridge, Random Forest, XGBoost) to predict India's temperature anomaly using 46 lag/rolling features.
 5. Classify monsoon seasons as above/below normal using Logistic Regression with time-series cross-validation.
 6. Forecast India's temperature anomaly 10 years into the future (2023–2032) using ARIMA.